 At almost all Deluxe properties, guests enjoy direct access to at least one Disney World theme park via monorail, boat or walkway.
 All resorts are designed with interior corridors and services centrally located under one roof, making moving about with little ones less of a chore.

-Families that value a personal touch will appreciate a concierge-level room option (also known as Club Level Concierge), which affords admission to a private lounge with complimentary food and beverages, access to exclusive tours (like the Sunrise Safari at Disney's Animal Kingdom) and the service of a dedicated caretaker, who can help make arrangements for special occasions, rearrange furniture in rooms, shop for special supplies and perform other magical feats.
+Families who value a personal touch will appreciate a concierge-level room option (also known as Club Level Concierge), which affords admission to a private lounge with complimentary food and beverages, access to exclusive tours (like the Sunrise Safari at Disney’s Animal Kingdom) and the service of a dedicated caretaker, who can help make arrangements for special occasions, rearrange furniture in rooms, shop for special supplies and perform other magical feats.

 Tip: If you’re trying to conserve a little cash, Disney’s Animal Kingdom Lodge and Disney’s Wilderness Lodge Resort are good options.
 Although standard rooms are on the small side, these resorts offer big themes for the lowest price point in the category.

 - Disney’s Animal Kingdom Lodge

 - Disney’s Polynesian Village Resort